payam-int/digikala-task/README.md

 This is a simple e-commerce written in php7.1.
 Lots of Symfony components and bundles are used.

+## Guide
+Do following steps to install the app.
+After that, you have to register on the website.
+Then you have to add `ROLE_ADMIN` to your user.
+Then log out and log in to get able to use admin panel.

 ## Download
 Open terminal and type:
 ```